 - Reed Hatch – Senior Associate – EVI Capital, LLC

 - Jonathan Casper – Manager, Corporate Strategy – Capital One

 Analysis Group’s firm culture is one of its strongest selling points.
 Analysis Groupers can’t seem to stop themselves from waxing lyrical about how great it is to work there, how great the management staff is etc. etc. etc. – always a good hallmark of any culture.

 Just like that friend of yours who’s saturating social media with pictures of their new kitten, Analysis Groupers gushing praises can start to sound a bit monotonous after a while.
 Let’s not forget, however, that having staff who are as happy as Analysis Groupers seem to be really does speak volumes about what it must be like to work there.

-Among the many things Analysis Groupers can’t seem to get enough of are the work-life balance at the firm (although you should not be surprised if you’re working 16+ hours days as you approach important deadlines), the fact that you don’t have to travel as an Analysis Group consultant and the investments that middle and senior management make in their junior colleagues.
+Among the many things Analysis Group consultants can’t seem to get enough of is the work-life balance at the firm (although you should not be surprised if you’re working 16+ hours days as you approach important deadlines), the fact that you don’t have to travel as an Analysis Group consultant and the investments that middle and senior management make in junior colleagues.

 In terms of career development, again, the report is very positive.
 There are lots of informal training opportunities, classes and support if you’re applying for grad school.

 The whole grad school issue does raise an important consideration for those of you without advanced degrees.
 Without an MBA or a PhD, you won’t get very far up the ladder, which, no matter how talented you are, is going to have a huge bearing on your compensation.
 The good news?
 Analysis Group pays if you want to go back – yet another reason to rave about how great it is to work there.